 Effective October 10, 2010, the maximum a visitor may stay on the island is three months in a six month period.
 The time is calculated from time of arrival on the island, not on a calendar year basis.
 The count started new on October 10, 2010.
 Visitors may leave and return during the timeframe of 180 days, until 90 days are reached.
 A visitor who has stayed for 90 days is required to leave and will not be admitted again until 90 days has passed.
 When considering how long a visitor will be allowed to stay, the six month period prior to arrival date will be reviewed.
 For visitors requiring a visa, the timeframe on the visa is the applicable timeframe.

-Dutch Citizens living outside Bonaire, Saba and St. Eustasius including the Netherlands, Curacao, St. Maarten and Aruba are allowed to stay up to six months in a 12 month period.
-The time is calculated from time of arrival on the island, not on a calendar year basis and the count started new on October 10, 2010.
+Dutch citizens and United States citizens living outside Bonaire, Saba and St. Eustasius including the Netherlands, the United States, Curacao, St. Maarten and Aruba are allowed to stay up to six months in a 12 month period.
+The time is calculated from time of arrival on the island, not on a calendar year basis.
 Visitors may leave and return during the timeframe, but a visitor who has stayed for 180 days in the last year is required to leave.
 When considering how long a visitor will be allowed to stay, the one year time period prior to arrival date will be reviewed.
 Those who wish to work or stay longer will have to apply for a residence permit.
 If a Dutch citizen or their parents were born on Bonaire, Saba or St. Eustatius, this rule does not apply.
 Also Dutch citizens living and registered on Bonaire, Saba, or St. Eustatius before October 10, 2009 are not subject to this rule.
 Therefore everyone who registered after October 10, 2009 must apply for a residence permit.

 Nationals of the United States and Canada may submit for their entry to Bonaire, either:

 - An official birth certificate or an affidavit of birth, plus a valid driver’s license